halilhanbadem/VirusTotalDelphiExample/README.md

 Virus Total Delphi Example.

-VirusTotal.pas, the owner of the file: https://github.com/ms301/VirusTotal "X-SuperObject" owner: https://github.com/onryldz/x-superobject
+<br>VirusTotal.pas, the owner of the file: https://github.com/ms301/VirusTotal</br>

+"X-SuperObject" owner: https://github.com/onryldz/x-superobject

 1) Send it to a file for analysis,